 6. Get inspired, informed and educated with a visit to one of Dublin’s many free-to-enter museums: these include all three National Museums – the National Museum in Kildare Street, the National Museum in Collins Barracks and the Natural History Museum– along with the Irish Museum of Modern Art and the Chester Beatty Library at Dublin Castle.

-10. On the first Wednesday of every month, you can get free access to heritage sites that are managed by the Office of Public Works, on a first-come, first-served basis.
-This applies nationwide, but Dublin specific attractions include The Casino at Marino and Dublin Castle State Apartments; see heritageireland.ie for more.
+9. On the first Wednesday of every month, you can get free access to heritage sites that are managed by the Office of Public Works, on a first-come, first-served basis.
+This applies nationwide, but Dublin specific attractions include the Casino at Marino and Dublin Castle State Apartments.

-13. Prefer to stay in the urban centre?
-Why not explore the Dub-line, a route that spans from Kilmainham Gaol through to Trinity College and Parnell Square, with a free self-guided walking trail?
+10. Prefer to stay in the urban centre?
+Why not explore the Dublin Docklands, discovering Dublin’s rich and exciting past.
+Uncover compelling stories of Dublin’s culture, heritage and history via themed GPS enabled immersive walking trails.
 Download the Dublin Discovery Trails App or check out the website.

 11. The shops on Grafton Street might be costly, but a stroll down Ireland's most famous shopping street will cost you nothing.
 Take in the buzzy atmosphere, do some people watching and enjoy the performances by street artists and buskers.

 12. We might be biased but our favourite stretch of the Liffey for strolling – with views of the Jeanie Johnston famine replica ship, the Dublin Convention Centre and Samuel Beckett bridge – is just on our doorstep in the IFSC.
 The Grand Canal also begins in our ‘hood: known as the Silicon Docks, this area is popular with high-tech multinationals and locals alike, and it’s lovely for a wee wander of a weekend morning.